dcellison/phi/categories/particles.md

 > particles add context to the sentence, expressing a mood or indicating a specific action.

+in phi, particles usually precede words or sentences that they clarify, e.g.

 ## parts of speech

 | phi | type|